tjkulbeth/Property-Values-and-Diversity-of-Austin/README.md

 * GreatSchools API (https://www.greatschools.org/api/docs/technical-overview/)

 #### How are data described:
-1 - Diversity Index
+1. Diversity Index - The 'Diversity Index' is a value between 0 and 1 which represents the probability of two people being of a different race if randomly picked from the same sample.
-2 - Period
+2. Period
-3 - Home Value
+3. Home Value
-4 - Zip data (for geo location and map)
+4. Zip data (for geo location and map)

 ### Tools & Techniques:
-1 - Pandas DataFrame for ETL
+1. Pandas DataFrame for ETL
-2 - Matplotlib, Follium, Google Map API for Visualization 3 - Python LXML/XML parsing for GreatSchools.org API
+2. Matplotlib, Follium, Google Map API for Visualization
+3. Python LXML/XML parsing for GreatSchools.org API

 ### Our Findings
 #### 01 - Godwin - Data Merge Process - Scatter Plot